teizz/repogirl/README.md

 	...
 ```

 # Gotcha's

-* Not setting any variables will cause repogirl to return 204's, there will be a warning about this
+* Not setting any mirror variables will cause repogirl to return 204's when requesting
+  a mirrorlist.
+There will be a warning about this.
-* Depending or the mirror's repo topology, some might need an additional 'arch' parameter
+* Depending or the mirror's repo topology, some might need an additional 'arch' parameter.